 State fruit: Peach

 South Carolina peaches were made the official fruit of the state in 1984.
 Second only to California in fresh peach production, South Carolina farmers have been producing peaches commercially since the 1860s.
 Today, they grow about 40 varieties.
-From pies and cobblers to shakes and cakes to jams and wines—South Carolinians adore peaches and use them every delicious way imaginable.
+From pies and cobblers to shakes and bread pudding to jams and wines—South Carolinians adore peaches and use them every delicious way imaginable.
 And standing testament to our love affair with peaches: the famous “Peachoid,” a 135-foot water tank that resembles the state fruit, rising up for all to see in the Upstate town of Gaffney.

 While it might not be the sexiest drink out there, milk was named the state beverage in 1984.
 Dairy farms are found in many South Carolina counties; current USDA estimates indicate there are roughly 14,000 milk cows in the state.
 While South Carolinians love to pour a glass of milk to eat with pie and other sweets, we use a whole lot of milk to support our butter habit, with a good amount also going into cheese and ice cream production.
 You gotta keep a Southern belly happy, you know.